EricCabrol/Metro/README.md

 ## Utilities

-1. Zip files must be manually downloaded from Google Drive into `zip` folder
+NB : zip files exported from SensorLogger must be manually downloaded from Google Drive into `zip` folder

-2. `unzip_recordings.py` allows to unzip recordings in `data`
+1. `unzip_recordings.py` allows to unzip recordings in `data`
-3. `remove_total_accel.py` removes `TotalAcceleration.csv` files, because they contain the same data as `AccelerometerUncalibrated.csv`
+2. `remove_total_accel.py` removes `TotalAcceleration.csv` files, because they contain the same data as `AccelerometerUncalibrated.csv`
-3. `plot_two_trips.py` allows to compare two recordings, both for calibrated and uncalibrated data
-4.